 However, if Tony were to rape Jen (force her to have sex against her will), he would have no protection under the law even if the two are married.

 Named after Shakespeare’s young lovers, “Romeo and Juliet” exceptions are intended to prevent serious criminal charges against teenagers who engage in consensual sex with others close to their own age.
 In California, there is a Romeo and Juliet exemption for consensual sex between minors who are three or fewer years apart in age.
 However, this is a limited exception because it serves to reduce the conduct from a felony to a misdemeanor offense.
-The conduct is still illegal, but someone protected by this exception will face smaller fines and reduced jail time.
+The conduct is still illegal, but someone protected by this exception will face the possibility of smaller fines and reduced jail time.

-A lawyer can often negotiate with the prosecutor for a lesser charge or a reduction in penalties (such as, for example, probation instead of prison time); and will know how prosecutors and judges typically handle cases like yours.
+A lawyer can often negotiate with the prosecutor for a lesser charge or a reduction in penalties (such as, for example, probation instead of prison time) and will know how prosecutors and judges typically handle cases like yours.

 If you are a victim of sexual assault or rape, contact Rape, Abuse & Incest National Network (RAINN) for online help and local resources.